Quantisation of derived Poisson structures: Quantisations on derived Deligne--Mumford stacks

 Recall that a brace algebra $B$ is a chain complex equipped with a cup product in the form of a chain map

 and braces in the form of maps

-satisfying the conditions of \cite[\S 3.2]{voronovHtpyGerstenhaber} with respect to the differential.
+satisfying the conditions of \cite[\S 3.2]{voronovHtpyGerstenhaber} (where brace algebras are called homotopy $G$-algebras) with respect to the differential.
 The commutator of the brace $\{-\}\{-\}_1$ is a Lie bracket, so for any brace algebra $B$, there is a natural DGLA structure on $B_{[-1]}$.